amelendres/go-feeder/README.md

 # GO FEEDER
-Read document from AWS S3 bucket and sent to API server
+Read document from Google Drive and sent to API server

 ### Prerequisites
 - Docker